nano-o/ivy-proofs/fba-paxos/README.md

 # XDR definitions

 XDR definitions are in `fba-paxos/xdr/`, which is a git submodule.
+After cloning this repository, setup the submodule with `git submodule init && git submodule update`.

 To compile the XDR definitions and use them, the Makefile uses the `xdrpp` package, which must be known to `pkg-config`, and the `xdrc` command.